Forex Trading for Students: Can You Start With $100?

 Fundamental Analysis for Forex

-Practical applications of fundamental analysis include:
+Practical uses of fundamental analysis include:

 • Studying NFP releases to understand volatility patterns.